jpedrotc1/challenge-back/README.md

 ## Running the API without docker:

-It is necessary to have configure a .env file containning the following varibales:
+It is necessary to have a .env file containning the following variables:
 ```
 DB_URL=
 PORT=